 The Spice House Cinnamon Collection

-Bakers can use the cocoa included in this bundle to make a warm, chocolatey beverage, which is ideal to sip on while whipping up desserts in the winter or serve with treats.
+Bakers can use the cocoa included in this bundle to make a warm, chocolatey beverage.
 The set comes with four types of cocoa: Hot Cocoa, Salted Caramel Hot Cocoa, Masala Hot Cocoa and Mexican Hot Cocoa.
-To make a delectable drink, just add a couple tablespoons of cocoa to a mug with hot water or milk, whisk and enjoy.
+To make a delectable drink, they just need to add a couple tablespoons of cocoa to a mug with hot water or milk, whisk and enjoy.

 Why trust Select?

-Zoe Malin is an associate updates editor at Select who has written gift guides like the best gifts for brothers and the best advent calendars.
-To write this article, she recommended products she uses in the kitchen while baking, as well as other items from brands Select has previously covered.
+Zoe Malin is an associate updates editor at NBC Select who has written gift guides for years — including recent stories on the best gifts for brothers and the best advent calendars.
+To write this article, she recommended products she uses in the kitchen while baking, as well as other items from brands NBC Select has previously covered.

 Catch up on Select's in-depth coverage of personal finance, tech and tools, wellness and more, and follow us on Facebook, Instagram and Twitter to stay up to date.